redtide/jackaudio.github.com/README.md

 If you have any ideas or suggestions, please feel free to contact the authors via jack-devel mailinglist or on Github.

-## Test with Jekyll locally
+## Test with stakx locally

-In order to test the website without having a webserver running and also see the changes in real time use the `setup.sh` script to run [Jekyll] locally from the repository directory.
+In order to test the website without having a webserver running and also see the changes in real time use the `setup.sh` script to run [stakx] locally from the repository directory.

-It requires [ruby] to be installed, the rest will be installed locally in a `.bundle` directory.
+It requires `php` to be installed, the rest is bundled in the application.

-The current Gemfile configuration is set to use the same Jekyll version as [GitHub pages].

-The website will be available at <http://localhost:4000/>.
+The website will be available at <http://0.0.0.0:8000/>.

 If using another webserver you'll need to point it to the built `_site` directory.